A Mathematical Analysis of Hydra

 Fig. 2.
 Pattern formation simulation of activator-inhibitor interaction (Meinhardt, 2012).

-Receptor-based Model
+Receptor-based model

 Another model for pattern formation proposed was receptor-based with hysteresis.
 In this model, the longitudinal pattern is subdivided into a head, gastric region, budding zone, stalk, and a foot.
 The model assumes that the function of cells is determined by their location.
 Epithelial cells secrete ligands which diffuse locally within interstitial space and bind to free receptors on the cell surface (Marciniak-Czochra, 2006).
 The model consists of reaction-diffusion equations with zero-flux boundary conditions along with a system of ordinary differential equations (ODEs).
 Two experiments were performed to investigate the mechanisms regulating the dynamics of cell surface receptors and diffusing biochemical molecules and validate the model: cutting experiment and grafting experiment.
 As shown in Fig. 3, the cutting experiment demonstrated that after a transverse cut, both parts of the animal can regenerate and the positional cues for the function of the cells.